cvasseng/dvm/README.md

 it must be added to the `Instruction` enum in `types.h`, and the logic must be implemented in the `switch` in `dvm_run` in `dvm.cpp`.
 That's pretty much it.

-# The DVM assembly language
+# The DVM Assembly Language

 The syntax is loosly based on NASM syntax.

-# Integrating in C/C++ applications

-todo

 # Further reading